 The following figure can illustrate the independent variable / dependent variable relationship in any area of psychology, only the time scale changes.
+Note that the independent and dependent variable axis have been scaled to roughly correspond in y extent.

 It is important to note that the following four groupings refer to the time course of the change in a functional relationship, not the state of behavior before and after the independent variable changes.
-For example, in the illustrations in the following sections, it is not pecking (peck / no peck) that changes but rather pecking the green key (peck green, don't peck red, don't peck green) that changes.
+For example, in the illustrations in the following sections, it is not pecking (peck / no peck) that changes but rather pecking the green key (peck green, don't peck red) that changes.